 Our Rabbi: Rabbi Aura Ahuvia

-Rabbi Aura Bartfeld Ahuvia is enjoying her second year with Congregation Shir Tikvah as its rabbi.
+Rabbi Aura Bartfeld Ahuvia is enjoying her third year with Congregation Shir Tikvah as its rabbi.
 Ordained as both rabbi and Mashpiah (spiritual guide), she brings a passion for community-building and experimentation, alongside an abiding respect for the deep wisdom embedded within Judaism.
 She is an accomplished guitarist and singer, and loves singing in harmony with others.
 She is also an enthusiastic teacher, and feels passionate about opening people’s eyes to the beauty and freshness of ancient tradition.

 Originally from Milwaukee, Rabbi Ahuvia lived in Chicago, Ann Arbor, and Woodstock, NY—her first pulpit—before moving to Royal Oak.
 She entered rabbinic school while her boys were still young, and as a student, served as spiritual leader for the Ann Arbor Reconstructionist Congregation, a group that she and her husband helped co-found.
 Before that, she served on the board of Ann Arbor’s Hebrew Day School, and spent a few years as the program director for Beth Israel Congregation.
 Rabbi Aura holds two master’s degrees from the University of Michigan, one in journalism and the second in Judaic Studies.
 Her master’s thesis focused on the childhood antecedents of synagogue affiliation.